PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Start with Panelists, followed by Q&A

-### 1:30 pm - 3:00 pm Social Time for Post College Youth at Duck House
+### 1:30 pm - 3:00 pm Social Time for College Graduates at Duck House

 Social and career networking time at casual setting

 Welcome to return to the roundtable to join Q&A session starting from 2:30 pm.

-All soft drinks and desserts at Duck House are at expense of OCC.
+All food and drinks at Duck House are at expense of OCC.

-### 3:00 pm - 3:30 pm Break and more Social Time
+### 3:00 pm - 3:30 pm Break Time, Show Time and more Social Time

 Live demo of robotic, two times World Championship

 Best time to mingle with friends old and new

-### 3:30 pm - 4:30 pm Advices from Post-College Youth
+### 3:30 pm - 4:30 pm Advices from College Graduates

 What skills they feel they could have built up more at high school or college.